syncfusion-content/blazor-docs/blazor/treegrid/clipboard.md

 ## Clipboard events

-Clipboard events are triggered when performing a copy or paste action on the tree grid.
+Events are triggered when performing a copy or paste action on the tree grid.

-### Available clipboard events

 * [BeforeCopyPaste](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeGrid.TreeGridEvents-1.html#Syncfusion_Blazor_TreeGrid_TreeGridEvents_1_BeforeCopyPaste) : Triggered before the cell is copied or pasted in the tree grid cell and you can cancel the entire copy or paste action by using this event.